 INTEGRATED WEIGHT SYSTEMS

-As with with everything else, rinsing the pockets and locking mechanisms will help to maintain good working order.
+As with everything else, rinsing the pockets and locking mechanisms will help to maintain good working order.
 Grit and sand can make locking and release of pockets stiff and frayed or damaged stitching could lead to weights being lost.